The Contrarian's Best of CES 2017

 8) What Comma.ai Won't Sell: Neodriven

-Ever since George Hotz cancelled his aftermarket Autopilot (the now infamous Comma One) and made both its design and code open source, I’ve been waiting for someone to build a business around what he refers to as the Android of self-driving cars.
+Ever since George Hotz aftermarket Autopilot (the now infamous Comma One) and made both its design and code open source, I’ve been waiting for someone to build a business around what he refers to as the Android of self-driving cars.
 It looks like that person is former Tesla employee Matt Schulwitz, founder of NeoDriven, who is manufacturing the Hotz-designed Comma Neo hardware for $1495, or 1 Bitcoin.
 As of today, the Bitcoin is probably the better deal.
 Download and install a free copy of Comma’s OpenPilot, and you’re on your way toward developing your own semi-autonomous driving system.
 A short ride in Vegas replicated what I suspected to be true: Hotz’s OpenPilot is at least as good as Tesla’s original Autopilot.
 Is there a business to be built around the NEO?
 I’m convinced there is, and will be writing more about that soon.

 7) #NotAllSmokeAndMirrors: Faraday "Driverless Valet"